 Ten Tec Model 238 and 229 Russian Capacitor Mod

 This antenna tuner is perhaps the best value of any ever built.
-Its biggest drawback that I have observed is the problem it has handling high power on 160 meters, which manifests itself as a slowly rising SWR ‘drift’ after the tuner has been set.
+Its biggest drawback that I have observed is the problem it has handling high power on 160 meters, which manifests itself as a slowly rising SWR ‘drift’ after the tuner has been set and power applied.
 This is a result of the small current handling capacity of the four humble 470 pf disc ceramic capacitors that get progressively switched into the circuit.
 These caps can get profoundly hot under normal high-power operating conditions, and although they never ‘popped’ on me, I was always afraid they would.

 The fix was simple in theory: replace the disc ceramic caps with “doorknob” caps, which are available on the Internet.
 I found a source on e-bay of surplus Soviet military 16 kV/15 Amp RF units with excellent high-temperature specifications.
 Do a search on e-bay using “capacitors doorknob”, and you’ll see a bunch at great prices.